silvus/dotfiles/app/.textadept/textadept/doc/api.md

 Initializes or loads and returns the lexer of string name *name*.
 Scintilla calls this function in order to load a lexer.
 Parent lexers also call this function in order to load child lexers and vice-versa.
-The user calls this function in order to load a lexer when using Scintillua as a Lua library.
+The user calls this function in order to load a lexer when using this module as a Lua library.

 Parameters: